indranilokg/CIC/Standalone-MFA/README.md

 This is plain vanilla **JavaScript** and **HTML** sample implementation of a standalone MFA scenario using **Okta Customer Identity Cloud (Auth0)**.

 **Scenario:**
 The application uses its own login process.
 After primary authentication, it calls Auth0 API for MFA and obtains Auth0 ID and access tokens.
 In the sample, primary authentication is done from `users.json` file that holds user credentials.
-In practical use cases, it would possibly use an LDAP, database, or a legacy identity provider.
+A real system would probably use an LDAP, database, or a legacy identity provider.

+The sample uses MFA using phone OTP.
+It can be easily adapted for other MFA factors.

 ## Deploy Sample Application